 - Small aerobic gram-negative coccobacillus found mainly in the respiratory tract.

-- Fastidious organism; factors X (hemin, haemophilius from Latin "blood loving") and V (nicotinamide-adenine-dinucleotide) required for growth on chocolate agar.
+- Fastidious organism, factors X (hemin, haemophilius from Latin "blood loving") and V (nicotinamide-adenine-dinucleotide) required for growth on chocolate agar, the preferred media

-- Other species: H. parainfluenzae (most common), H. aphrophilus, H. paraphrophilus, H. parahaemolyticus, H. segnis are all part of normal flora of oral and pharyngeal cavities but may also be causes of bacterial respiratory tract infections and endocarditis--similar to H. influenzae.
+- Other species: all are part of normal flora of human oral and pharyngeal cavities but may also be causes of bacterial respiratory tract infections and endocarditis, similar to H. influenzae.

 - Note: H. aphrophilus and H. segnis are now classified to new genus: Aggregatibacter aphrophilus and Aggregatibacter segnis.